 Reminder: Distribute Medicare Part D Notices by October 15th

 Plan sponsors have an annual obligation to provide the Medicare Part D creditable coverage notices to Medicare-eligible individuals.
-The annual Medicare Part D open enrollment period for the 2020 year begins October 15, 2019 and runs through December 7, 2019.
+The annual Medicare Part D open enrollment period for the 2021 year begins October 15, 2020 and closes December 7, 2020.